skills/deploy-to-azure/README.md

 **Configuring your Azure environment**

-To deploy successfully to our Azure environment, we have automatically created a new workflow file `spinup-destroy.yml`.
-You can review this file in a new browser tab by clicking **Pull request** and viewing the open pull request.
+To deploy successfully to our Azure environment, we have created a new workflow file `spinup-destroy.yml` in the `azure-configuration` branch.
+Review this file in a new browser tab by clicking **Pull request** and viewing the open pull request.

 We will cover the key functionality below and then put the workflow to use by applying a label to the pull request.